Violence inside KC area hospitals: Investigation uncovers patients attacking nurses

 The facility is overseen by the Missouri Department of Mental Health and has a higher level of potential aggression from patients compared to general hospitals.
 Since July 1, a department spokesperson said there have been five patient assaults on staff that required medical intervention beyond first aid.

 Many violent incidents go unreported

-According to the Emergency Nurses Association (ENA), the health care industry leads all other sectors in the incidence of nonfatal workplace assaults.
+Emergency Nurses Association (ENA), the health care industry leads all other sectors in the incidence of nonfatal workplace assaults.